 The death of a woman from complications of pregnancy and childbirth is a tragedy with devastating effects on families, communities and nations.

-Most maternal deaths are preventable, and over the last 25 years we’ve seen a nearly 50 percent decline in the number of women who die from complications of pregnancy or childbirth.
-Thanks to the commitment of the global health community and national governments, we’ve made great strides in getting women the care they need.
+According to the World Health Organization, most maternal deaths are preventable, and over the last 25 years we’ve seen a nearly 50 percent decline in the number of women who die from complications of pregnancy and childbirth globally.
+Thanks to the commitment of the global health community and national governments we’ve made great strides in getting women the care they need.

-MSD for Mothers is our company’s 10-year, $500 million initiative that applies our scientific and business expertise, as well as our financial resources, to help end preventable maternal mortality.
-We are working to catalyze transformative solutions to strengthen sustainable health systems by focusing on improving access to quality maternal health care women receive in health facilities at the time of childbirth, and improving access to quality modern contraceptives.
+MSD for Mothers is our company’s 10-year, $500 million initiative that applies our scientific and business expertise, as well as our financial resources, to reduce preventable maternal mortality worldwide by catalyzing transformative solutions.
+We are applying private-sector approaches to improve access to quality maternal health care that women receive in health facilities at the time of childbirth, and to improve access to family planning services.

 We are focused on: